Bird Symbolism and the Meaning of the Bird Symbol

 Now for the Greeks beliefs about the peacock, read the following myth about the peacock in Greek mythology.

-The Owl - To many cultures the owl is a symbol of death and darkness, but also a symbol of wisdom, insight, and virtue.
+To many cultures the owl is a symbol of death and darkness, but also a symbol of wisdom, insight, and virtue.

 The hoot of an own symbolizes disappointments and warns that death or deceit is creeping closer in the wake of joy and health.
 A deceased owl symbolizes a narrow escape from sickness and death.